Celebrations, Communities and Performances - a conference to be held in person in the Drapers' Hall, Coventry, 20-22 April 2022. See link above.

 - Theatre of the English and Italian Renaissance (Macmillan: London, 1990)

-- War, Literature, and the Arts in Sixteenth-Century Europe (Macmillan: London, 1989)
+- War, Literature, and the Arts in Sixteenth-Century Europe (London: Macmillan, 1989)

-Margaret Shewring and Ronnie Mulryne own a small, independent publishing company based in Stratford-upon-Avon.
+Margaret Shewring and Ronnie Mulryne owned a small, independent publishing company based in Stratford-upon-Avon.
 Their publications, devised and edited by themselves, concern recent developments in theatre and performance:

 - This Golden Round: The Royal Shakespeare Company at the Swan (1989: in collaboration with the Royal Shakespeare Company)